Is vomiting after head injury a dangerous sign?

 4. Aromatherapy

-One of the most effective essential oils to use for nausea is lavender since it offers many other benefits to brain injury patients.
-Other oils you can use include:
+One of the most effective essential oils to use for nausea is lavender since it offers many other benefits to brain injury survivors.
+Other oils that can reduce nausea include:

 - Lemon oil